Dr Sara Thornton

 About me

 I am a Finlandssvensk researcher who grew up in the Netherlands.
-From a young age I had a deep affinity with the outdoors and growing up around wetlands and forests set me on the course of studying Ecological Sciences with Honours in Conservation and Ecological Management at the University of Edinburgh.
-During this time, I joined research teams in the UK, Peru and Indonesia and found a passion for tropical peat-swamp forests as an understudied wetland habitat.
+From a young age I had a deep affinity with the outdoors, and growing up around wetlands and forests set me on the course of studying Ecological Sciences with Honours in Conservation and Ecological Management at the University of Edinburgh.
+Joining research teams in the UK, Peru and Indonesia, I found a passion for tropical peat-swamp forests as an understudied wetland habitat.
 I worked as a research assistant, and later a volunteer coordinator with the Borneo Nature Foundation (BNF) in Sebangau peat-swamp forest (Indonesian Borneo).

 My role

-I am part of WWT’s Ecosystem Health and Social Dimensions (EHSD) team and as Principal Research Officer I focus on developing novel approaches to wetland research, with a determination to make a significant contribution to the restoration of wetlands globally.
+As Principal Research Officer in WWT's Ecosystem Health and Social Dimensions team, I focus on developing novel approaches to wetland research, with a determination to make a meaningful contribution to wetland restoration globally.

-I support WWT’s international projects in Madagascar and Cambodia.
-I approach wetland restoration in a holistic way: drawing on social science and ecological methods to understand how and why environmental change is happening and how it impacts human and more-than-human beings (in terms of livelihoods, wellbeing and health).
-I believe it is from this place of understanding motivations and on-the-ground experiences that we can find just and effective approaches to wetland restoration.
-I take a critical approach to my work; continuously thinking about justice issues, the ethics of various approaches to conservation/restoration and how we can imagine and create a more caring world for human and more-than-human beings alike.
-This translates into my work supporting the development of our internal practices and policies at WWT including our environmental and social safeguards and research ethics.
+I support WWT's projects in Madagascar, Cambodia, and the UK.
+I approach wetland restoration holistically; drawing on social science and ecological methods to understand how environmental change is happening and how it impacts human and more-than-human beings in terms of livelihoods, wellbeing, and health.
+I take a critical approach to my work, continuously thinking about justice issues and the ethics of conservation, and how we can imagine and create a more caring world.
+My work is informed by critical human geography, political ecology and multispecies studies, and engages closely with conservation social science in practice.

 Experience and interests

-• Social science data collection and analysis: including designing, conducting and analysing data from interviews, questionnaires, focus groups and various participatory approaches.
+- Social science data collection and analysis: designing, conducting and analysing data from interviews, focus groups, workshops and various participatory approaches

 Publications